zebreus/replicate-api/README.md

 ## Install

-Just install it with your favourite package manager:
+Just install it with your favorite package manager:

 ```bash
 yarn add replicate-api